python/cpython/Doc/library/typing.rst

 .. class:: Writer[T]

    Protocol for writing to a file or other output stream.

-   .. method:: write(o)
+Implementations must support the ``write`` method.

    For example::